-Out of all my favorite hotels in Antigua, El Meson de Maria had the best location.
-It’s a block from the central square, a block from the famous Arch of Antigua, and two blocks from the street food market.
+Out of all my favorite hotels in Antigua, El Meson de Maria has the best location.
+It’s close to some of the best sights in Antigua: a block from the central square, a block from the famous Arch of Antigua, and two blocks from the street food market.

 As a solo female traveler, I love its central location.
-I can easily walk around in the busy area around the hotel at night, visiting cafes, bars, and restaurants, or just hanging out in the central square taking photos and people watching.
 The streets near the hotel are always filled with people.
+I can easily walk around at night, visiting cafes, bars, and restaurants, or just hanging out in the central square taking photos and people-watching.

-You also get FREE breakfast of either pancakes or a typical Guatemalan breakfast.
-The pancakes comes with lots of fruit, jam, butter, and syrup and a glass of juice.
+You also get a FREE breakfast of either pancakes or a typical Guatemalan breakfast.
+The pancakes come with lots of fruit, jam, butter, syrup, and a glass of juice.
 The best pancakes I’ve had in Guatemala.